joshakers000/Lab1/README.md

 - No NAT GWs!
 - - I had them in prior while testing.
 I took them out as they're not free.

+# What is (nearly)?
+- The EC2 instances are not added to their proper security groups as mentioned elsewhere.
+You have to add them manually for now.
+- I do know now how to fix this.

 # Other concerns
 - There are no outputs on your script!